 With the summer months quickly approaching, it is important to take precautionary measures when heading into the water.
-According to the Center for Disease Control and Prevention (CDC), ten people die from unintentional drowning every day in the United States.
+According to the Center for Disease Control and Prevention (CDC), 10 people die from unintentional drowning every day in the United States.
 That is why knowing the facts and taking the proper precautionary measures will ensure a safe and happy summer.

+Drowning is a much more common form of child injury than many people think.
 Not surprisingly, unintentional drowning deaths are much more common when people are swimming.
 In 2007, there were 3,443 people who drowned in non-boating accidents compared to 496 people who drowned in boating accidents.

 More than one-fifth of people who die in drowning incidents are children age 14 and younger, making accidental drowning the second-leading cause of death for children in that age group.
 As a general rule, the younger children are, the higher risk they have of drowning.
 And while there are extensive numbers of non-fatal accidents, children ages 1 to 4 still have the highest drowning rate.
 According to CDC statistics, approximately thirty percent of unintentional deaths for children ages 1 to 4 were from drowning.

-Children Not Only Ones at Risk
+Children Not Only Ones At Risk

 Children are not the only ones who should be taken into account.
 Adults should also take serious precautions when getting into the water.
 In 2009, there were 4,720 boating accidents in the United States, and 3,358 boaters were injured while 736 died.
 Although adults, especially males, have better swimming skills, it is still crucial to wear a life jacket while out on open water.
 The majority of people who died in boating accidents drowned because they were not taking the proper safety precautions.